danielme85/laravel-log-to-db/readme.md

  * connection = The DB connection from config/database.php to use (default: 'default').
  * collection = The DB table or collection name.
 (Default: log).
  * detailed = Store detailed log on Exceptions like stack-trace (default: true).
- * max_rows = The number of rows/objects to allow before automatically removing the oldest (default: false).

 More info about some of these options: https://laravel.com/docs/5.6/logging#customizing-monolog-for-channels